lzhengchun/lzhengchun.github.io/index.md

 ---
 <span style="color:blue">
 ***NEWS***:
-We are hiring intern students, contact me if you have experience and interests in: large scale Network simulation or Modeling and Simulation for HPC systems or performance modeling of workflow over distributed infrastructure.
+We are looking for intern students, contact me if you have experience or interests in: large scale network simulation or modeling and simulation for HPC systems or performance modeling of workflow over distributed infrastructure.
 </span>.